-In managing its capital structure, the Corporation takes into account the asset characteristics of its subsidiaries and planned requirements for funds, leveraging their individual borrowing capacities in the most efficient manner to achieve the lowest cost of financing.
-Management of the capital structure involves the issuance and repayment of debt, the repurchase of shares, the use of cash flows generated by operations, and the level of distributions to the shareholder.
+In managing its capital structure, the Corporation takes into account the asset characteristics of its subsidiaries and planned requirements for funds.
+Management of the capital structure involves the issuance of new debt, the repayment of existing debt using cash flows generated by operations, and the level of distributions to the parent corporation.
 The Corporation has not significantly changed its strategy regarding the management of its capital structure since the last financial year.

-The Corporation's capital structure is composed of equity, bank indebtedness, long-term debt, lease liabilities, derivative financial instruments, cash and cash equivalents and loans to the parent Corporation.
-The capital structure as of December 31, 2019 and 2018 is as follows:
+The Corporation's capital structure is composed of equity, bank indebtedness, long-term debt, derivative financial instruments, and cash and cash equivalents.
+The capital structure as of December 31, 2017 and 2016 is as follows: